gpcservices/magento-backup-rollback/README.md

 # Bash Script: magento backup rollback

-With this script you can create backup and make rollback of your Magento installation, either database or files.
+With this script you can create backup and make `automatically` rollback of your Magento installation, either database or files.
 The script is based on Magerun.

 ## Getting Started